KEEP ME COVERED / SWINGIN' SINGLES / WHAT'S NEW? / ABOUT THIS SITE / CONTACT / LINKS / HOME

-Apparently an alternate vocal theme song was added when the Honor Blackman episodes were shown in Italy!
+Interestingly, there was an alternate vocal theme song added when the Honor Blackman episodes were shown in Italy!
 A 45 was released on the Bluebell label 1965 by the "Avengers", with an uncredited vocal by Carmen Villani

 A 2009 release of the third set of Laurie Johnson music includes one CD of original score music from The New Avengers.

 "The Avengers" (1998) (the movie) has had its share of criticism, but one of the bright spots was the music.
-There's a pop soundtrack with little or no connection to the film save for the Avengers theme done by Marius Devries which is fantastic!
-Then Joel Mcneely's score to the film turned out to be a wonderful surprise as well.
+There's a pop soundtrack with little or no connection to the film save for a fantastic version of the Avengers theme done by Marius Devries.
+Joel Mcneely's score to the film turned out to be a wonderful surprise as well.
 If you didn't like the film (and you probably didn't) at least give the score a try.